menni99/causal-attribution-analysis/docs/final_report.md

 This study leverages the rich dataset from Olist, Brazil's largest department store marketplace, to estimate the causal effect of delivery delays on customer satisfaction ratings.
 We employ two complementary approaches: propensity score matching to simulate experimental conditions using observational data, and graphical causal models to understand the underlying data-generating process.
 This dual methodology allows us to not only quantify the impact of delays but also to understand the complex mechanisms through which delivery performance affects customer satisfaction.

+### 1.1 What is a Marketplace?
+Why the Need of Data Science?

 ### 1.2 Research Questions